open/close all folders

 - Taken for Granite: What happens to those it drains of their life force, such as Tetra.

 - Taking You with Me: In the Phantom Hourglass Manga, it attempts a suicide attack on Oshus, saying they will both die together.
 Thankfully, Link and the gang managed to stop him.

-- Vile Villain Saccharine Game: Even though Phantom Hourglass is more lighthearted than other Zelda games (including the predecessor The Wind Waker), the happy moments stop once this villain comes into the scene, an Eldritch Abomination that feeds on life force, nearly kills Oshus (though he gets beter), and is devoid of any humorous traits.
+- Vile Villain Saccharine Game: Even though Phantom Hourglass is more lighthearted than other Zelda games (including its predecessor, The Wind Waker), the happy moments stop once this villain comes into the scene; it's an Eldritch Abomination that feeds on life force, nearly kills Oshus (though he gets beter), and is devoid of any humorous traits.

 - The Voiceless: Aside from the weird warbling noise it makes, it doesn't utter a single line of dialogue.
 This is subverted in the Phantom Hourglass manga, where it's Suddenly Voiced.

-- Would Hurt a Child: It kidnapped Tetra in the outset of the game.
+- Would Hurt a Child: It kidnapped Tetra at the outset of the game.